kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

 ✖ Expression expected - start: 178, end: 179
 ✖ Expression expected - start: 191, end: 192
-✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 214, end: 217 ✖ Function declarations are not allowed in an arbitrary statement position. - start: 258, end: 267 ✖ Function declarations are not allowed in an arbitrary statement position. - start: 294, end: 303 ✖ Expected a `;` - start: 335, end: 337
+✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 214, end: 217 ✖ Function declarations cannot be used in a single-statement context - start: 258, end: 267 ✖ Function declarations cannot be used in a single-statement context - start: 294, end: 303 ✖ Expected a `;` - start: 335, end: 337
 ✖ Expected a ')' to match the '(' token here - start: 357, end: 358
 ✖ Expected a `;` - start: 361, end: 362